 We have recently started a programme of regeneration and disposals to ensure we're providing the right homes for our customers.
 You can find more info on this below.

-Looking for a policy?
+Looking for a policy or statement?

 View our Openness and transparency policy.

 Bromford receives funding from the Homes and Communities Agency to build homes - they require us to publish details every quarter of all expenditure of £500 and above incurred in delivering the HCA-funded schemes: